okami101/vuetify-admin/packages/docs/guide/getting-started.md

 You should have a separate API backend project for real development.
 Fortunately you can quickly start with a fully functional Laravel API backend thanks to separated [Vtec Laravel Crud](https://github.com/okami101/vtec-laravel-crud) composer package.
 As a bonus, this package will used an integrated Vue CLI preset for even less install steps.
 If you choose Laravel as API backend, jump to the more optimized [Laravel installation section](laravel.md).
+To use it on your custom API, you will need to write your own [data provider](data-providers.md).
 :::

 ## Use Vue CLI Plugin